apiology/quality/README.md

 reek, flog, flay and rubocop and makes sure your numbers don't get any worse over time.

+## Why

+See [this post](http://blog.apiology.cc/2014/06/scalable-quality-part-1.html) or [these slides](https://docs.google.com/presentation/d/1Op4FH34-enm8luEIuAAVLkuAJ-sB4LKaMm57RJzvfeI/edit#slide) for more information on the problem the quality gem solves.

+##How to use

 ```bash
 $ gem install quality
 ```